aimms/how-to/Articles/658/658-plet-introduction.rst

 .. image:: images/pletR-context.jpg
     :align: center

 #.
-It starts with a service of interest, in the remainder called the **macro service**.
+A service of interest.
+Tasks executed by such a service are called **focus tasks** in the remainder.

 #.
-The logging statement in this macro service record events in the MySQL database schema **plet**.
+Logging statements executed by a focus task are recorded in the MySQL database schema **plet**.

 #.
 The AIMMS application **pletR** reads that database, and provides:

 	#.
-An
+Overviews and details on the focus tasks ran.

+	#.
+Follow window on progress of a selected focus task.

+    #.
+A service that passes the followed progress on.

+#.
+A client application that launches a focus task may subsequently use the follow service.

 Index